Statistics Canada: Leadership

-The census
+Census

 By law, every household must complete the Canada census form.
 In May 2006, an Internet version of the census was made widely available for the first time.
 Another census was held in May 2011, again with the internet being the primary method for statistical data collection.
-The most recent census was held in May 2021, with the resulting data expected to be published in seven separate data sets throughout 2022.
+The most recent census was held in May 2026, with the resulting data expected to be published in seven separate data sets throughout 2027.
 Additional data will be published at a future date which has yet to be determined.